 He danced his first solo role with the Stuttgart Ballet already during his time as apprentice: in John Cranko’s The Lady and the Fool he performed Bootface.

 Louis Stiens is also a young choreographer and created several own works until now.
 The Pas de deux Ohne Titel was choreographed in the context of a workshop at the Heinz-Bosl Stiftung in 2009.
 He created Mäuse (2010) and Still Light (2011) for Robert Robinson, also student at the John Cranko Schule.
 Jesus Home, the second choreography for the „Young Choreographers“ of the Noverre-Society has been danced by five dancers.
 One year later Christoph followed, his third choreography for the Noverre Society.
 For Mäuse the young choreographer won the First Prize at the beo-Competition for Vocational Schools in 2011.
 On the occasion of the Porsche Tennis Grand Prix Louis Stiens’ choreography Sit back premiered in the Porsche-Arena.
 In November 2012 the choreography for Dancer in the Dark (Co-Production Schauspiel Stuttgart/ Stuttgart Ballet) premiered which Louis Stiens and Marco Goecke created.
 In 2014 Reid Anderson commissioned him to create his first pieces for the Stuttgart Ballet.
 His second piece followed in 2017, 2018 his ballet Skinny.
+In 2019 he also was responsible for the choreography of The Seven Deadly Sins, a Co-production by Staatsoper Stuttgart, Stuttgart Ballet and Schauspiel Stuttgart.
+His choreography Messenger premiered on the stage of the Opera House in Stuttgart in February 2020.
 Furthermore he created several pieces for other companies.